-3 officers off protest duty to avoid alleged contempt motion
+3 Portland officers off protest duty to avoid alleged contempt motion

-PORTLAND, Ore.
-(AP) — The city of Portland will take three police officers off protest duty while they’re under investigation for allegedly using excessive force against ACLU legal observers and journalists.
+PORTLAND — The city of Portland will take three police officers off protest duty while they’re under investigation for allegedly using excessive force against ACLU legal observers and journalists.

 The city didn’t release the officers’ names.
 The move is part of an agreement the city reached with the ACLU, journalists and legal observers who sued the city over the alleged police use of excessive force, The Oregonian/OregonLive reported.